Five frogs are sitting on a log and four decide to jump off. How many are left?

 Installing a healthy mindset doesn’t mean never feeling negative emotions like anger or frustration—trying to sweep those under the rug will only intensify them until your subconscious finds a way to get them out.
 What it does mean is that you take charge of your thoughts.

 “I don’t negotiate with my mind, it does what I want, not the other way around,”[JK1] [MOU2] says Tony Robbins.
-He’s taught millions of people over several decades the power of cultivating a mindset that will bring you both achievement and fulfillment.
+He’s taught millions of people over several decades the power of cultivating a mindset that will bring you both achievement and fulfilment.
 How can you do this?
-It starts with practicing (i.e. feeling) gratitude regularly.
+It starts with practising (i.e. feeling) gratitude regularly.
 You can’t experience fear, anxiety or other negative emotions when you live in gratitude, says Robbins.
 Tony regularly graces the pages of SUCCESS magazine and can also be found in the SUCCESS+ program.

 - Visualization: After childhood we fall out of the habit of using our imaginations.
 But like riding a bike, the skill returns quickly.
 Spend even two minutes each morning making mental movies of your best life—including how you want to feel most of the time, how you spend your day, where you’re living, who you’re with—and you’ll manifest these desires.